Employment and employee benefits in Spain: overview

 Pregnant employees can take a maximum of 16 weeks' maternity leave.
 They must take the leave immediately after the birth.
 Maternity leave is increased where there are:

-Multiple births (by two weeks for each additional child).
+Multiple births (by two weeks for each additional child, to be counted from the second child).

 Maternity leave can also be increased where the child is disabled.
 If the mother dies whilst taking maternity leave, the remaining leave is transferred to the father (see below, Paternity rights).